Keyboard shortcuts

 FrameworkProsCons

-TauriWeb tech, flexibleBundle size, two languages
+TauriWeb tech, flexibleBundle size, two languages (Rust + JS)

-GTK-rsNative lookPlatform differences
+GTK-rsNative lookPlatform differences, complex bindings

-QtMature, richLicense complexity, bindings
+QtMature, richLicense complexity, C++ bindings

 Why Polars for Data?